May Darlington Lahey: Appointment as judge

-In December 1928 Lahey was appointed a judge of the Los Angeles Municipal Court, the second woman to be appointed to the court.
+In December 1928 Lahey was appointed a judge of the Los Angeles County Superior Court, the second woman to be appointed to the court.
 Lahey was in the news after Jean Harlow's new husband Paul Bern was killed in a mysterious death that was ruled as suicide in 1932.
 Lahey ruled in Harlow's favour and made her an executor of her husband's estate.
 After 15 years' service, Lahey was unanimously elected the court's Presiding Judge, becoming the first woman to hold the position.

 Lahey briefly retired in 1947, due to ill health but resumed her legal career in 1951, ultimately retiring in 1965.
 She received the Ernestine Stahlhut award in 1965.
 She died in Los Angeles in 1984.